fernandocvlopes/ClientsAPI/README.md

 This is a Client API with those characteristics:
 * Responsible to handle new clients registration
-* It is independent and should be called from a backend that controls all Rest API calls
+* It is independent and should be called from a backend that controls all Rest API calls (not included on this project)
 * It has features related to clients creation, update and search using the following requirements:
   * Client identification will be a CPF.
   * CPF must be valid.